 Emission factors

-Table 3-1 and Table 3-2 provide the emission factors for TSP, PM10 and PM2.5 and for the two NFR source categories (i.e. tyre and brake wear combined, and road surface wear).
+Table 3-1 and Table 3-2 provide the emission factors for TSP, PM10 and PM2.5 and the two NFR source categories (i.e. tyre and brake wear combined, and road surface wear).
 The Tier 1 emission factors have been estimated using the Tier 2 method and assuming some default emission values for vehicle characteristics.

 Table 3-1 Tier 1 emission factors for source category 1.A.3.b.vi, road vehicle tyre and brake wear combined